 overcome life and sit down and write, you’re not in a critique group, you’ve

 morphed into a support group.
 There’s nothing wrong with support, we all hit

 times when life gets the better of us.
 But be careful if it’s happening every

 one member who has all the answers, but almost never brings anything to be

 8. A lack of respect.
 This can show up in 3 main ways.

 - Those who are habitually late and/or don’t let the group

 So if you’ve seen some of these symptoms, don’t hesitate to address them.
 A little diligence now can save a valuable relationship.
 Now, I’m curious.
 What symptoms would you add to

-The Write Conversation, reaches thousands of writers each month, and she’s the co-director of the Blue Ridge Mountains Christian Writers Conference.
+Edie Melson is the author of four books, as well as a freelance editor with years of experience in the publishing industry.
+Her popular blog, The Write Conversation, reaches thousands of writers each month, and she’s the co-director of the Blue Ridge Mountains Christian Writers Conference.
 Her bestselling ebook on social media has just been updated and re-released as Connections: Social Media & Networking Techniques for Writers.
 She’s the Social Media Mentor at My Book Therapy and the social media director for Southern Writers Magazine.
 You can connect with Edie through Twitter and Facebook.